FelipeDPF/Real-time-Metronome/README.md

 (the “|1” characters occur every 5*60/200 = 1.5 sec)
 Display a usage message and terminate with failure if the exact number of command-line arguments is not received.

-# Please check the PDF File for more information on how to complete the project
+# Please,  check the PDF File for more information on how to complete the project!